Italian football culture in Italy’s everyday life: conversation topic, overexposure, women participation, and emotional involvement.

 I mean, Sunday is more than ok: it’s my girly day, when I plan my solo activities… but Saturdays!
 Saturday’s are for day trips, fancy lunches, romantic passeggiate, and art exhibitions…

-No way I’ll ever beat the Fiorentina (my husband’s team), I should have realized and accepted the fact by now, I know.
+I’ll never beat the Fiorentina (my husband’s team), I should have realized and accepted the fact by now, I know.

 But I’ll tell you my personal opinion/forecast: this overexposure will make people hate calcio.
 Too much is too much.

 And my thesis is supported by the growing interest in other sports: rugby has conquered the third place, immediately after tennis, and before Formula 1.
-Believe me, I’m a good observer, and I notice changes before they mainstream..
-Plus there’s a lot of malocchio (evil eye) coming from me and other of my mates 😁.
+Believe me, I’m a good observer, and I notice changes before they mainstream.
+Plus there’s a lot of malocchio (evil eye) coming from me and other, exasperated souls.

 I must admit, a few times I’ve found myself driven away by the intense and passionate energy that emerges from the crowd at the stadium or in the middle of the street.
 Most of the times Italy won the World or the European Cup, I was in the street, celebrating, wearing a green-white-red flag as a cape, and singing “Poooo po po po po poooo po”.

 But that’s it for me: a sociological event to examine and witness.
 Or an excuse to party around.